Iosifina Kosma

 Genesis Gallery 2018

-In this third solo exhibition, a new series of works called “Flows” is presented.
-It is a series of abstract forms which have an evolutionary relationship with the anthropomorphic sculptures of the older collections.
+In this third solo exhibition, a new series of works called Flows is presented.
+It is a series of abstract forms that have an evolutionary relationship with the anthropomorphic sculptures of the earlier collections.

-They are organic, forms that capture a sense of existence, and exude wholeness and harmony.
-Depending on the ever-changing point of view, sometimes they welcome and accommodate, sometimes they expel, absorb and extinguish.
+They are organic, forms that capture a sense of being, and exude wholeness and harmony.
+Depending on the ever-changing point of view, sometimes they welcome and accommodate, sometimes they expel, absorb and eradicate.

-“The first difficulty one encounters when faced with the new project of Iosifina Kosma, is the attempt to classify it and describe it to third parties.
+“Upon viewing Iosifina Kosma’s new project, the first difficulty one will encounter, is the attempt to classify it and then describe it to third parties.

-Plunging into universes of pale sand and white primordial matter, her abstract clay forms whisper about the primacy of form, recalling a brilliant phrase by Margaret Atwood: “Genres aren’t closed boxes.
-Stuff flows back and forth across the borders all the time.”
+Plunging into universes of pale sand and white primordial matter, her abstract clay forms whisper about the primacy of form, reminding us of a brilliant phrase by Margaret Atwood: “Genres aren’t closed boxes.
+Stuff flows back and forth across borders all the time.”

 Iris Kritikou, curator

-In the second solo exhibition, the female forms are different.
-Having the female body as a starting point, the forms escape from the realistic rendering of human proportions and focus on a harmonious composition of volumes, with their movements and poses evolving in favor of sculptural composition.
+In the second solo exhibition, the female figures are different.
+Making use of the female body as a starting point, the forms escape from the realistic rendering of human proportions and focus on a harmonious composition of volumes, with their movements and poises evolving in favor of sculptural composition.

 “In her second solo exhibition, Iosifina Kosma brings her women to conquer Syros.
-Round and voluptuous, empowered, liberated, in positions that often transcend reality, her figures emerge as symbols which, far from any academic depiction, show clearly how skilfully their “mother” plays with clay and creates what her imagination dictates.”
+Voluptous, round, empowered,n and liberated, in positions that often transcend reality, her figures emerge as symbols which, far from any academic depiction, clearly show how skilfully their “mother” plays with clay and creates what her imagination dictates.”

 Maro Kerasioti, Ceramicist